 Great for Beginners

 Not quite as good as the Saga LC-10, but it does cost a bit less.
-This Spalted Maple LP Kit is a great electric guitar for beginners who want to take on the project of building a guitar from scratch for the very first time.
+This Spalted Maple Top LP Kit is a great electric guitar for beginners who want to take on the project of building a guitar from scratch for the very first time.
 It has a beautiful mahogany body that's tough to pass up.

 Hands-On Assembly Required